Jiaqi-Liu-94/JiaqiLiu.Github.io/README.md

 File
 ----
-**Train_chatbot.py **
+All files can be downloaded from zip folder **Train_chatbot.py **

 - In this file, we will build and train the deep learning model that can classify and identify what the user is asking to the bot.